(click to skip ahead)

 Prompt #1

 Required of all applicants.
-Please respond in 100 words or fewer: Dartmouth celebrates the ways in which its profound sense of place informs its profound sense of purpose.
-As you seek admission to Dartmouth's Class of 2027, what aspects of the College's academic program, community, or campus environment attract your interest?
-In short, Why Dartmouth?
-Please respond in 100 words or fewer.
+Please respond in 100 words or fewer: As you seek admission to Dartmouth's Class of 2029, what aspects of the college's academic program, community, and/or campus environment attract your interest?
+How is Dartmouth a good fit for you?

 Prompt #2